Vtiger Sales Insights

 Other actions

-Clicking on the ellipsis displayed on a chart gives you three options:
+Clicking on the Ellipsis (three dots) displayed on a chart gives you three options:

 • Full Screen - To view the chart in full screen